notthetup/webaudio-volume-control/README.md

 ## Extensions for master Volume Control of WebAudio

 Extensions for Firefox and Chrome that adds a volume control slider in a dropdown from a toolbar button.
-The slider controls audio level (master gain) for all WebAudio based audio on a given page
+The slider controls audio level (master gain) for all WebAudio based audio on a given page.

 ## Builds